 2 cups old-fashioned rolled ats

-7 oz. bittersweet or semisweet chocolate, chopped into small chunks (
+7 oz. bittersweet or semisweet chocolate, chopped into small chunks (DN: I used chocolate

 chips.)